Vaccinated lives: 5 health experts revel in simple pleasures

 Stinchfield’s husband does the grocery shopping wearing a mask, but she said she would feel comfortable going to the store, hair salon and dentist.
 She just hasn’t had time to make those appointments.

 She is also going to wait before getting on a plane.
 “Personally, I am not concerned inside the airplane,” she said.
-“The air exchange is good, and surfaces can be cleaned.
+“The air exchange is good, and surfaces can be cleaned.”
 What worries her are the bus rides between the parking lot and the airport, the queues of people waiting to board, and the restaurants full of people.

-“I don’t feel ready,” she said, adding that she would attend a conference virtually.
+“I don’t feel ready,” Stinchfield said.

-“We’re at a really pivotal point in the pandemic, with a need for speed [in vaccinations] because these variants are going faster than we are,” she said.
-She hopes Americans can “just hang on” and maintain public health precautions to prevent spread and allow vaccinations to ramp up.
+“We’re at a really pivotal point in the pandemic” she added.
+She hopes Americans can “just hang on” and follow public health precautions to prevent spread while vaccinations ramp up.
 Then, in the next 30 to 60 days, “if we can bring cases back down to as close to zero as possible, I would feel better.”